UAE, regional students confident about competing in global jobs market, study finds

 Dubai International Academic City (DIAC) is the world’s largest ecosystem dedicated to higher education.
 Established in 2007, as part of TECOM Group, DIAC aims to develop the region’s talent pool and help establish the UAE as a knowledge-based economy through the provision of multi-tiered academic institutions that are internationally accredited.

 DIAC is located on a fully-appointed 18 million sq ft campus with state-of-the-art facilities.
-It is home to 27 universities from 9 countries, including Amity University Dubai Campus, Heriot-Watt University Dubai Campus, University of Wollongong Dubai, BITS Pilani Dubai Campus, Hult International Business School, Murdoch University Dubai, and The University of Manchester Middle East Centre to name a few.
+It is home to 27 universities from 9 countries, including Amity University Dubai Campus, Heriot-Watt University Dubai Campus, University of Wollongong Dubai, BITS Pilani Dubai Campus, Hult International Business School, Murdoch University Dubai, and The University of Manchester Middle East Center to name a few.

-DIAC provides more than 500 certificate, diploma, undergraduate, post-graduate and PHD programmes to over 27,000 students of 150 nationalities and continues to grow as per the needs of its robust and talented academic community.
+DIAC provides more than 500 certificate, diploma, undergraduate, post-graduate and PHD programs to over 27,000 students of 150 nationalities and continues to grow as per the needs of its robust and talented academic community.

 About KPMG